U.S. airlines see recovery signs, United expects to end cash burn in March | Business

 U.S. airlines see recovery signs, United expects to end cash burn in March

-U.S. airlines pointed on Monday to concrete signs of an industry recovery as a slowing COVID-19 pandemic helps leisure bookings, and United Airlines said it expects to halt its cash burn in March.
+U.S. airlines on Monday pointed to concrete signs of an industry recovery as a slowing COVID-19 pandemic helps leisure bookings, and United Airlines said it expects to halt its cash burn in March, sooner than forecast.
 "I do think we're near the end of the virtual world," United Chief Executive Scott Kirby said at a J.P.
 Morgan conference.

+In January, United said an average daily core cash burn of $19 million in the fourth quarter would likely continue in the beginning of 2021, with improvements dependent on a recovery in demand.
+Now it expects core cash burn to be positive in March, Kirby said.
+That is expected to continue after March, assuming the current bookings trajectory remains in place, he said.

 More than 1.3 million passengers were screened in U.S. airports on Friday and Sunday, according to Transportation Security Administration data, the highest number since the pandemic crushed air travel in 2020.
 Delta, which said it will use cash for aircraft purchases in the second quarter, expects its first-quarter revenue decline to be at the low end of its forecast for a 60% to 65% decline from the same quarter in 2019, before the onset of the pandemic.